juhasev/sample-ninja-help/member-app-main-features.md

 #### Enable Member App
 Make the member app accessible from the Internet.

+> If toggled off, anybody trying to access the site will get an error that the page does not exist.

 #### Enable rewards
 Choose if you want to display the rewards page